nclarius/pyPL/CPL/README.md

 - The directory `CPL` contains the program files for classical logic, `IPL` the ones for intuitionistic logic.
   The program structure in these two versions is the same:
   `main.py` is the main module in which input is specified and from which the computations are run.
-  `expr.py` defines the language and semantics, and `model.py` the structure of models, of the logic.
+  `expr.py` defines the language and semantics, and `struct.py` the form of structures, of the logic.
 - The interesting part for you are the `denot` methods in each of the expression classes in `expr.py`.
   Compare how the formal definitions can be translated into code almost 1:1, and try to follow why the implementation works the way it does, especially the loop logic for the quantifiers